Ophir Utah

 • a combination town hall and fire station

+There was even a short-line railway built to link Ophir Utah with the major railroad lines.
+But eventually … like all such towns … the ore ran out.
 Lead, silver, and zinc were the main minerals taken from the Ophir Utah mines.
 Very little gold.
 Only $329,000 of gold to be exact.
-But ... by 1880 ... the boom was finished!
+But ... by 1880 ... the boom went kaboom.

-The boomers … and those who followed them … disappeared almost overnight.
-They left only about 50 people … some miners, a few families, and a couple merchants.
+The gold-diggers and those who followed them disappeared almost overnight.
+They left only about 50 people … some miners, a few families and a couple merchants.

 In 1971, the Ophir Hill mine was still producing.
 We know this as there was a fatality … the first one in 25 years … reported as a mining fatality.

 Ophir Utah is a great example of a living ghost town.
 There are still a few old buildings lining the streets.
-Now shells.
-But not many.
+Some are beautifully restored.
+Some are shells.
 There are some new homes.
 A few new cabins.
 And quite a few RV’s.
 I don’t know why.
-There’s even a nice little park.
+Maybe some of the 26 people live in them.
+There is even a nice little park.

 Looking back in retrospect … especially with some of the stories about people being injured and killed in abandoned mines … we did something we wouldn’t do now.
 We went into one of the abandoned mines.
-There was nothing to keep us out.
+There was nothing to keep us out or to even warn us back then.
+Not even a sign.

 It was a memorable experience.
-The highlight was my father-in-law gashing his head open on a sharp rock.
+The highlight was my father-in-law gashing his head open on a sharp rock protruding from the low ceiling.
 We encountered a seemingly bottomless mine shaft and turned around at that point.
-This was years ago.
+This was years ago before we “grew up” and became responsible.

 Have A Great Story About Ghost Towns in Utah?